kyle-gonzales/cmsc134mp2-diez_gonzales_pulvera/README.md

 #### Scenario 1.
 Alice Successfully Sends a Message to Bob

-In this scenario, Alice uses Bob's public key to encrypt the message.
-This ensures the confidentiality of the message.
+In this scenario, Alice uses Bob's public key to encrypt the message, ensuring the confidentiality of the message.
 Then, Alice signs the ciphertext with her signing key to guarantee the integrity and authenticity of the message.
 Bob receives the ciphertext and signature.
 He uses Alice's verification key to ensure that the ciphertext indeed belongs to her.
 After verifying Alice's integrity and authenticity, Bob uses his private key to decrypt the message.

 The scenario is described as code below: